 position of fret number text and fret number.

 Offset: Horizontal • Vertical.
 Use these values to adjust the position

 of the fretboard handle relative to the fretboard in the score.

 Units • Percent.
-Select a measurement unit from the pop-up list to see all values in the dialog
+Select a measurement unit from the drop-down list to see all values in the dialog

 box displayed in that unit.
-Select a view percentage from the pop-up list to change the display of the
+Select a view percentage from the drop-down list to change the display of the

 & Shapes.
 Click this button to select the fonts for the fret